cfreer/PerfectTeam/reports/weekly_status_report_8.md

 - Continue to progress on player images on players page

 #### Success of the Project
+I believe that I was effective in completing my desired goals and adding to stretch goals when applicable.
+I worked consistently with group members to conceptualize the best plans for proceeding.
+I aided in the overall completiong of the frontend with all major features accounted for, as well as supplementing those with additional features to improve the overall quality fo our UI.
+I also focused on API implementations into the frontend, which was one of my primary focuses at the end of the project cycle.

 #### Open Issues/Notes
+There are no current issues that I am aware of.
+Functionality is as expected

 ### 2. Amanda
 #### Goals From Last Week